 Most renewable energy proponents are earnest and well-intentioned, but proceed on a series of false premises, most notably that Solar and Wind energy can outright displace "base load" brown power (the steady flow of power that comes from coal, nuclear, natural-gas plants).
 It cannot, for the simple reason that solar and wind sources produce variable power (no sun, no power, no wind, no power) and customers demand reliable (non-variable, hence, base load) power when they plug in their alarm clocks.
 Some have said the grid can be reconfigured, and gas-turbine or other hybrid blends on smart networks can be optimized to enable full-scale solar and wind renewable base-load replication (source), but I've yet to see hard evidence of that, even in Germany, the world's leader in Solar PV installations, though this is encouraging.

-But I'm always hopeful for a breakthrough innovation, especially electricity storage for the homeowner, something easy and compact like what's being built into his inverter, or maybe this, if not this (Bill Gates is investing in it, that's saying something).
+But I'm always hopeful for a breakthrough innovation (see this, too), especially electricity storage for the homeowner, something easy and compact like what's being built into his inverter, or maybe this, if not this (Bill Gates is investing in it, that's saying something).
 One university is now offering a graduate degree in energy storage technology.
+New York State is jumping in.
+(Source).
+This new saltwater-based battery tech company has a cool looking, small-scale battery, in addition to large scale sizes.
 All pursue the "Holy Grail of Solar," and I'll be interested in seeing the net cost of this molten salt (concentrate solar thermal plant) energy storage that just came online in October, 2013.
 Click here for more on that.

 Opinion is divided here.
 This May 28, 2013 Donn Dears post rails against the cost of integrating renewable (wind, solar) electricity into the existing grids.
 Donn concludes that we should abandon wind and solar because really, they just don't work when grid-integration costs are considered.
 Here's a grid operator's response: